jakkn/nwn-devbase/README.md

 If there are errors it is most likely due to improper Ruby configurations or missing PATH entries.
 See [troubleshooting](https://github.com/jakkn/nwn-devbase#troubleshooting).

 ### Symlinks
 A symbolic link is used to reveal the *.mod* file to the aurora toolset.
 This is necessary because the module builds to a directory within the repository, while the toolset looks for the file in *NWN_INSTALLDIR/modules/*.

+Windows users may use [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) to create symbolic links instead of running the shell commands.

 Replace *NWN_INSTALLDIR* with the path to the install dir of your local NWN installation, and *PATH_TO_REPO* with the path to the repository for the below commands.

-- Linux: `ln -s "PATH_TO_REPO"/server/modules/module.mod "NWN_INSTALLDIR"/modules/`
+- Linux: `ln -s "PATH_TO_REPO"/server/modules/my-module.mod "NWN_INSTALLDIR"/modules/`
-- Windows: `MKLINK "NWN_INSTALLDIR\modules\" "PATH_TO_REPO\server\modules\module.mod"`
+- Windows: `MKLINK "NWN_INSTALLDIR\modules\my-module.mod" "PATH_TO_REPO\server\modules\module.mod"`

-Windows users may also use [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) instead of running the shell commands.

 ### Paths
 For nss compilation to work, it may be necessary to set some PATHs if the script defaults do not match with your system environment.
-Either specify the paths at run time with (where $HOME tanslates to the home directory and the remaining paths must be changed to match your environment)
+Either specify the paths at run time (where $HOME tanslates to the home/user directory and the remaining paths must be changed to match your environment) with
 ```
-NWN_INSTALLDIR="$HOME/nwnee-dedicated" NSS_COMPILER="$HOME/nss_compiler/nwnsc" ruby build.rb compile
+NWN_INSTALLDIR="$HOME/Beamdog Library/00829" NSS_COMPILER="$HOME/bin/nwnsc" ruby build.rb compile
 ```
 or set them permantently in system environment variables.